zzzprojects/docs/learnentityframeworkcore.com/pages/bulk-extensions/bulk-merge.md

 description: The BulkMerge method in Entity Framework Extensions is a powerful and highly efficient way to perform bulk updates of entities within the database.
 It enables you to easily sync multiple records with the same data while avoiding tedious loops where one record needs to be updated at a time.
 canonical: /bulk-extensions/bulk-merge
 status: Published
-lastmod: 2023-03-02
+lastmod: 2025-07-11
 ---

 # EF Core Bulk Upsert / Merge

-BulkMerge is a database operation that combines the insert and update operation into a single, efficient database call.
+BulkMerge is a database operation that combines the insert and update operations into a single, efficient database call.
 In other words, a merge is equivalent to an `UPSERT` (Update/Insert) operation.
 Data that exists in the database will be updated, and non-existing data will be inserted.

-A BulkMege has also other name such as **add or update** or **insert or update** operations.
+A BulkMerge has other names as well such as **add or update** or **insert or update** operations.

 The **easiest and fastest way** to merge data is by using the [Entity Framework Extensions](https://entityframework-extensions.net/) third-party library.